Made in the USA

 Battery Bank System

-The battery bank consists of eight 6-volt batteries that are mounted to a removable tray.
+The battery bank consists of sixteen 6-volt batteries that are mounted to a removable tray.
 The batteries are spaced apart, strapped to the battery tray and covered with a protective shield.
 The shield provides security and also shaded protection from the sun.
 The construction of the battery tray system enables the batteries to ventilate while shading and securing them.
 Much like a forklift battery bank, the entire battery tray system can be replaced in one operation.
 The trailer includes room for an additional battery bank system or a supplemental generator, both of which can be purchased separately and installed in the field.

 Component Control Center